JuliaCI/Coverage.jl/README.md

 LCOV.writefile("coverage/lcov.info", coverage)
 ```

+### Cleaning up .cov files

+When using Coverage.jl locally, over time a lot of `.cov` files can accumulate.
+Coverage.jl provides the `clean_folder` and `clean_file` methods to either clean up all `.cov` files in a directory (and subdirectories) or only clean the `.cov` files associated with a specific source file.

 ## Tracking Coverage with [Codecov.io](https://codecov.io)

 [Codecov.io](https://codecov.io) is a test coverage tracking tool that integrates with your continuous integration servers (e.g. [TravisCI](https://travis-ci.org/)) or with HTTP POSTs from your very own computer at home.